Skip to main content

 • Separated preview and final output

-• Zoom functionality with FFmpeg zoompan filter
+• Zoom via FFmpeg's zoompan filter

-# Example: Zoom into the center (area 5) with max zoom 2.0x
+# Example: zoom to center (area 5) at 2.0x peak

 zoompan=z='if(gte(on,150),if(lt(on,159),(1+(2.0-1)*(on-150)/9),\